 HTML is not a programming language.
-While some may point out that HTML is a “markup language”, this doesn’t clarify how that is different from a programming language.
-I’d like to provide a simple reasoning that is easy to understand by the layperson.
-(This isn’t meant to be a thorough argument, but rather a brief explanation that goes just a bit more in detail than “HTML isn’t a programming language but instead a markup language.”)
+You can't write a "program" that, say, calculates the average of ten numbers with HTML.
+While some may point out that HTML is a "markup language", this doesn't clarify how that is different from a programming language.
+This isn't meant to be a thorough argument, but rather a brief explanation that goes just a bit more in detail than "HTML isn't a programming language but instead a markup language."

 Here is a point I'd like to make: HTML is no more a programming language than Microsoft Word is.
 With Word (or any other word processor software), you can write out text and format it with different fonts, sizes, and colors.
 Images and tables and bullet points can be added as well.
 This is all done through the word processor's graphical user interface.